Kotlin/multik/README.md

 Multik uses BLAS and LAPACK for implementing algebraic operations.
 Therefore, you would need a C ++ compiler and gfortran.
 Run `./gradlew assemble` to build all modules.
-* To build api module run `./gradlew multik-api:assemble`.
+* To build api module run `./gradlew multik-core:assemble`.
 * To build jvm module run `./gradlew multik-jvm:assemble`.
 * To build native module run `./gradlew multik-native:assemble`.
 To reuse `multik-native` in the future, you must first build `multik_jni` and place the native library in